-Inadvertently left out of the account of Ozona young-sters participating in the Com-stock rodeo were the following: Keven Miller, who won the trophy buckle in the boys barrels for 12 and under; Mrs. Vera Birdsong from Vick's Ceramics in Odema will be in Ozona to give ceramic lessons September 29-30.
+Mrs. Vera Birdsong from Vick's Ceramics in Odessa will be in Ozona to give ceramic lessons September 29-30.
 Classes will be given at Carol's Ceramics.
-Those interested may call for reservations in any of three classes to Carol's Ceramics, 392-3482, by Sept.
-25. Beginners' lessons will be given Sept.
-29 mornings and evenings.
-Advanced classes will be held all day Sept.
-30. Call for information and reservations.
+Those interested may call for reservations in any of three classes to Carol's Ceramics, 392-3482, tribute more than 10%.
+A policy that the quality of the environment of the

-Winner of the grand prize given by Carol's last week was Patty Steed of Eldorado Ginger Lenamon won second third; Vonnie Womack, fourth, and Mary Clayton, fifth.
+Winner of the grand prize given by Carol's last week was Patty Steed of Eldorado.
+Ginger Lenamon won second third; Vonnie Womack, fourth, and Mary Clayton, fifth.